Characterizing current noise of commercial constant-current sources by using of an optically-pumped rubidium atomic magnetometer: MEASUREMENT RESULTS AND DISCUSSION

 \subsection{Sensitivity analysis}

 Sensitivity is an important index to evaluate the performance of atomic magnetometer.
 Taking B2961A as an example, we calculate and analyse the sensitivity.
 B2961A applies 100 mA current to the coils along the y direction, and the static magnetic field is about 12.6 $\mu$T. We record 6000 periods FID signals by the data acquisition system and calculate sensitivity.
 Figure 5(a) shows the partially repeated measured FID signal with a sampling period of 5 ms. As shown in Figure 5(b), we obtained about 6000 DC magnetic field measurement values by converting the Larmor frequency into magnetic field values using Eq.(1).
 According to the statistical average of magnetic field values distribution, the static magnetic field is about 12.64154 $\mu$T. Figure 5(c) is the power spectral density(PSD) calculated with the magnetic field values, which shows a magnetic sensitivity is 17.0 pT/Hz$^{1/2}$ with a bandwidth of 1 $\sim$ 100 Hz.
-Here, we mainly measure and characterize the current noise of CCSs .
+Here, we mainly measure and characterize the current noise of CCSs.
 Considering that the ambient magnetic field noise (for example, 1/ f noise, etc) is comparatively high at lower frequencies, in order to minimize the interference of various noises at low frequencies, we choose a bandwidth range of 1-100 Hz.

-Figure 6 shows the electronic noise from the DAQ, the electronic noise from photodetector and DAQ, and the intensity noise from the probe laser.
-The analysis shows that DAQ data acquisition system has the lowest noise.
-The intensity noise from the probe laser is close to the electronic noise from photodetector and DAQ.
-Because the differential detection method can effectively suppress the common-mode noise of the measurement system.
-In addition, the sensitivity of atomic magnetometer is also limited by current noise from CCSs.
-Analyzing of the sensitivity of different commercial CCSs makes plenty of sense.
+Figure 6 shows the electronic noise from the DAQ, the electronic noise from the photodetector with DAQ, and the intensity noise from the probe laser.
+The analysis shows that in the absence of magnetic field, atomic ensemble, and other participation, the power spectral density of voltage noise obtained by using a photodetector and DAQ (with the probe laser) is higher than the electronic noise of DAQ and photodetector (without the probe laser).
+In addition, DAQ has the lowest electronic noise.
+In other words, the electronic noise of DAQ and photodetector is not the main factor limiting the sensitivity.
+The sensitivity of the FID atomic magnetometer is mainly limited by the transverse relaxation of the macroscopic spin magnetic moment of the atomic ensemble, the spin projection noise of the atomic ensemble, the intensity noise from the probe laser, and the current noise of the CCSs driving the magnetic field coils.
+The analysis of the sensitivity of different commercial CCSs makes plenty of sense.